aws-quickstart/cdk-eks-blueprints/docs/teams.md

 }
 ```

-The `ApplicationTeam` will do the following:
+The `ApplicationTeam` class does the following:

-- Create a namespace
+- Create a namespace.
-- Register quotas
+- Registers quotas.
-- Register IAM users for cross-account access
+- Registers IAM users for cross-account access.
-- Create a shared role for cluster access.
-Alternatively, an existing role can be supplied.
+- Creates a shared role for cluster access.
+Optionally, an existing role can be used.
-- Register provided users/role in the `awsAuth` map for `kubectl` and console access to the cluster and namespace.
+- Registers users and roles in the `awsAuth` map for Kubectl.
+- Provides console access to the cluster and namespace.

 ### PlatformTeam

-To create an `PlatformTeam` for your cluster, simplye implement a class that extends `PlatformTeam`.
-You will need to supply a team name and an array of users.
+To create a `PlatformTeam` class for your cluster, implement a class that extends `PlatformTeam`.
+You must supply a team name and an array of users.

 ```typescript
 export class TeamAwesome extends PlatformTeam {